As soon as you become aware that HB has stopped for a claimant you need to contact them to find out why it's stopped.

 - or see our "mapping tool" here

-HB payments stop for a variety of reasons, the main ones being those given below (or use the side menu).
+HB payments stop for a variety of reasons, the main ones being those given below - click on the links for more information.